Reading: Applied Part 7. Specification CI: specification as an executable artifact

 - run: echo "Specification gate passed"

-> [project script]scripts/spec_ci/check_coverage.py; runnable analog — [examples/spec-ci/scripts/check_coverage.py](examples/spec-ci/).
+> [project script]scripts/spec_ci/check_coverage.py; the runnable analogue is [examples/spec-ci/scripts/check_coverage.py](examples/spec-ci/).

 python3 scripts/spec_ci/check_coverage.py \